IOSH collaborate with Safety, Health & Wellbeing Live in exclusive Communities’ Theatre.

 “They bring professionals together to share knowledge, challenge assumptions and co-create solutions.”
 Helen Barnett, Head of Communities and Volunteer Engagement.

-“This theatre celebrates the expertise and passion that drive our profession forward, It’s about giving safety professionals the insight, support and inspiration they need to lead in a rapidly changing world.”
+“This theatre celebrates the expertise and passion that drives our profession forward, It’s about giving safety professionals the insight, support and inspiration they need to lead in a rapidly changing world.”
 Daniel Gray, Event Director at Safety Health & Wellbeing Live.

 Strength in community